sola-st/CMI-Finder/README.md

  ```

  ### step 5:
-  For first time setup, you need to download nltk data files because:
+  For first time setup, you need to download nltk data files using The following command:

  ```
 python src/data_generation/nltk_setup.py